Deja Entendu

 Deja Entendu (French for "already heard") is the second studio album by American rock band Brand New; it was released on June 17, 2003, by Triple Crown Records and Razor & Tie.
-It was widely praised for showing the band's maturation from their pop punk debut Your Favorite Weapon, and critics described the album as the moment when the band "started showing ambition to look beyond the emo/post-hardcore scene that birthed them."
+It was widely praised for showing the band's maturation from their pop-punk debut Your Favorite Weapon, and critics described the album as the moment when the band "started showing ambition to look beyond the emo/post-hardcore scene that birthed them."

 The album, considered the band's "breakthrough", was Brand New's first to chart in the United States (at number 63), and its two singles "The Quiet Things That No One Ever Knows" and "Sic Transit Gloria...
 Glory Fades" both reached the top 40 in the United Kingdom Singles Chart and earned MTV airplay.
 It was certified Gold nearly four years after its release.
 Its commercial success led to Brand New signing with DreamWorks/Interscope Records shortly after.

 The album received very positive reviews and has since been placed on numerous lists as one of the greatest albums of the decade and from the emo genre.

 Background

 Brand New's second studio album was written in "the year-and-a-half or two years" that they were touring the material from Your Favorite Weapon.
 According to drummer Brian Lane, "Jesse [Lacey] wrote a lot of the lyrics about different things than 'I just broke up with my girlfriend' for the new record."
-Lacey wrote the songs on an acoustic guitar in his bedroom.
+Lacey wrote the songs on an acoustic guitar in his bedroom, saying that there was less "girl/guy stuff" in the lyrics and more about relationships between people.

+During the album's recording, Lacey listened to more European bands, telling Rock Sound that "I'm really into Mogwai and Coldplay and I'm obsessed with the Smiths and Morrissey.
+But Sigur Rós is my favorite band right now, they can do no wrong," also remarking that "I couldn't listen to Blink-182 because we'd end up sounding like them."

 "I'm surprised that so many bands just keep putting out the same record as they did previously.
 We try to flex as much of our diversity muscles… as we can," Lacey said about the band's development.
+Revolver felt that Brand New was trying to show people that "there's more to music than three-chord pop-punk and screaming infidelities."

+The band wanted to include moments on Deja Entendu that drew from Radiohead and Sigur Rós, which Revolver claimed were "bands their fans have probably never heard."
+Lacey saw this as a gamble because of the pop-punk fanbase they received from Your Favorite Weapon, believing that "to be able to slip those sounds in...
+I thought everyone was going to hate it."

 The album was produced by Steven Haigler.